What Are Accounting Estimates?

 #3 – Depreciation Method and Useful Life

-Ligand uses the straight-line method for depreciation Straight-line Method For Depreciation Straight Line Depreciation Method is one of the most popular methods of depreciation where the asset uniformly depreciates over its useful life and the cost of the asset is evenly spread over its useful and functional life. and considers the useful life in the range of three to ten years.
+Ligand uses the straight-line method for depreciation Straight-line Method For Depreciation Straight Line Depreciation Method is one of the most popular methods of depreciation where the asset uniformly depreciates over its useful life and the cost of the asset is evenly spread over its useful and functional life. method and considers the useful life in three to ten years.

 source: Ligand SEC Filings